-- A. Each Counsellor shall submit to the Director an annual report by May 30th.
-The annual report shall include the previous year's (June 1 to May 30) activities describing the member's contributions to the mission of the Centre.
+- A. Each Counsellor shall submit to the Director, Student Health and Wellness or designate, an annual report by May 31st.
+The service period shall be twelve months preceding May 31st on which the annual report is due.
+The annual report shall include the previous year's activities describing the member's contributions to the mission of the Centre.
 A copy of the annual report shall be placed in the Counsellor's P.C.F. - B. The annual report shall include the following information: - 1. professional service activities relating to the assigned duties and responsibilities, including case load statistics; - 2. service to the University; - 3. service to the profession and community; - 4. any other material deemed relevant by the member.